ashumeow/SecurityBot/PRIVACY.md

 This privacy statement ("Privacy Policy") covers security.mrrrgn.com and https://dl.dropboxusercontent.com/spa/clk6z0bs2bqwdrc/SecurityBot/public/.
 We do not sell your information.
 This notice tells you what information we collect, how we use it, and steps we take to protect and secure it.

-Please note, the application SecurityBot uses the Dropbox-JS library and, as such, connects to your Dropbox account for data storage.
+Please note, this application "SecurityBot" connects to your Dropbox account for data storage.
 You can view Dropbox's own privacy policy here: https://www.dropbox.com/privacy2014

 ## 1. Information we collect